MontySteele/NLP_production_repo/README.md

 Documentation for installing conda can be found [here.](https://docs.anaconda.com/anaconda/install/)

+### Hardware ###

+I trained this model on a Google Cloud server using 8 vCPU cores and one Nvidia k80 GPU for ~6 hours at a cost of ~$10.
+The fastai library is an API that sits on top of pytorch.
+Pytorch is designed to work with or without a GPU; however, it is ill-advised to attempt to train this model on a CPU alone.
+Once the model is trained, it can be run very quickly on small samples using only a CPU.

 ### Using this project ###

 After cloning this repo, make sure that the comment data files are places in the Data directory.
 Then run the following commands from the Notebook directory: